Banana Bread is warm, sweet, nutty, comforting, soft, and moist.

 Taste: Warm yet sweet and nutty with distinct banana flavor.

 Texture: Soft and moist with crunchy nuts.
-The texture is the best I’ve had from banana bread.
+The texture is the best I’ve had from this kind of bread.

 Ease: Very easy.
 Plus the bread can be made ahead of time.

 Appearance: Rustically comforting.
-I love that this banana bread doesn’t dome too much at the top.
+I love that this recipe doesn’t dome too much at the top.

 Pros: Easy, tasty, perfect way to use up overripe bananas.

 Would I make this again?
 This will be my go-to banana bread recipe.